alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 ```
 Note: as you can see, the last command set the
 [parallelism](https://www.terraform.io/docs/commands/apply.html#parallelism-n) parameter to one.
 This is necessary
-because we configured our application to update the database schema during its initialisation (with Flyway); by
+because we configured our application to update the database schema during its initialization (with
-creating one ECS instance at a time, we avoid potential data race issues (the first instance updates the schema, the
+[Flyway](https://flywaydb.org/)).
+By creating one ECS instance at a time, we avoid potential data race issues (the
-next one simply checks that nothing needs to be done).
+first instance updates the schema, then the next one simply checks that nothing needs to be done).

 Let's check the deployment of our application:
 * Open the [SLB console](https://slb.console.aliyun.com/);